Mississippi Watershed Management Organization (MWMO)

 Individuals, homeowner and condominium associations, and private businesses may partner with eligible applicants to apply.

 All project types should benefit people who live, learn, and/or work in or near the MWMO watershed.
-Any physical projects must be located within MWMO boundaries:
+Physical projects must be located within MWMO boundaries or drain to receiving water bodies within the watershed.

 Applications that include improvements on private lands will be considered.
 These projects will be more competitive during review if they show ongoing benefits such as public access, public education and environmental improvement or protection.